dev-scripts/prakashbhandari.com.np/content/posts/how-to-publish-your-own-public-npm-package.md

 You can copy and modify my licence text or you can copy form https://opensource.org/licenses/MIT
 ### `package.json` file

+All npm packages contain a file, usually in the project root, called `package.json` - this file holds various metadata relevant to the project.
+This file is used to give information to `npm` that allows it to identify the project as well as handle the project's dependencies.

 `package.json` file will be automatically created when you run `npm init` command in the root of the project.
-But you can add repository url , authors , keywords ect.
+As mention above this file holds various metadata like repository url , authors , keywords ect.
 Please refer my `package.json` file.
-`package.json` file defines the name, version, author, repository and other attributes of the package.

 ### Create `README.md` file.